Posted on May 21, 2012

 Summary of Federal Law

-The Brady Act requires federally licensed firearms dealers (FFLs) to perform background checks on prospective firearms purchasers to ensure that the firearm transfer would not violate federal, state or local law.1 Since 1998, the Brady Act has been implemented through the National Instant Criminal Background Check System (NICS).2 NICS is used for purchasers of handguns and long guns, and for persons who redeem a pawned firearm.3 The Brady Act does not apply to unlicensed sellers.
+The Brady Act requires federally licensed firearms dealers to perform background checks on prospective firearms purchasers to ensure that the firearm transfer would not violate federal, state or local law.20 Since 1998, the Brady Act has been implemented through the National Instant Criminal Background Check System (NICS), which was used to conduct 174,623,643 background checks between November 30, 1998 and August 31, 2013.21

-States have the option of serving as a state Point of Contact (POC) and conducting their own NICS checks, or having those checks performed by the FBI.4 FBI checks are provided at no charge; state law determines the cost of background checks performed by POCs.5 FFLs initiate a NICS check by contacting the FBI or state POC (typically by telephone or computer) after the prospective purchaser has provided a government-issued photo I.D. and completed a federal Firearms Transaction Record (also known as Form 4473).6 The FBI or POC must then conduct a name-based search of federal and state databases.
-FBI searches include three federal databases:
+States have the option of designating a state or local agency as a Point of Contact (POC) and having that agency conduct NICS checks, or having those checks performed by the FBI.22 Gun dealers initiate a NICS check by contacting the FBI or state POC (typically by telephone or computer) after the prospective purchaser has provided a government-issued photo I.D. and completed a federal Firearms Transaction Record (also known as Form 4473).23 The FBI or POC must then conduct a name-based search of federal and state databases.
+FBI searches include four federal databases:

 - The National Crime Information Center (NCIC), which includes records regarding wanted persons (fugitives) and persons subject to protective/restraining orders;

-- The NICS Index, which contains records of other persons prohibited under federal law from receiving or possessing firearms.7
+- The NICS Index, which contains records of other persons determined to be prohibited under federal or state law from receiving or possessing firearms; and

-A state POC search includes the three federal databases, and may include the state’s independent criminal history database and mental health records.8
+As noted above, a state POC search includes the four federal databases, and may include the state’s independent criminal history database, mental health and other records.26

-Once the initial search is complete, the FBI or POC notifies the FFL that the sale: (1) may proceed; (2) may not proceed; or (3) is delayed pending further investigation.
-If the transaction may proceed, NICS provides the dealer with a unique identification number which the FFL must record on Form 4473.9 The NICS check is valid for a single transaction for up to 30 calendar days from the date NICS was initially contacted.10
+Once the initial search is complete, the FBI or POC notifies the dealer that the sale: (1) may proceed; (2) may not proceed; or (3) is delayed pending further investigation.
+If the transaction may proceed, NICS provides the dealer with a unique identification number which the dealer must record on Form 4473.27 The NICS check is valid for a single transaction for up to 30 calendar days from the date NICS was initially contacted.28

-If the FFL has not been notified within three business days that the sale would violate federal or state laws, the sale may proceed by default.11
+If the dealer has not been notified within three business days that the sale would violate federal or state laws, the sale may proceed by default.29

-A person holding a state-issued permit allowing the person to acquire or possess firearms (e.g., a concealed weapons permit) is not required to undergo a background check if the permit was issued: (1) within the previous five years in the state in which the transfer is to take place; and (2) after an authorized government official has conducted a background investigation to verify that possession of a firearm would not be unlawful.12 Permits issued after November 30, 1998 qualify as exempt only if the approval process included a NICS check.13 This exemption could allow some prohibited persons to acquire firearms, in cases where a state permit holder falls into a prohibited category after issuance of the state permit.
-Under the federal exemption, no background check is required and the seller would have no way to learn that the prospective purchaser is prohibited from possessing firearms.
+Brady Exemption: A person holding a state-issued permit allowing the person to acquire or possess firearms (e.g., a concealed weapons permit) is not required to undergo a background check if the permit was issued: (1) within the previous five years in the state in which the transfer is to take place; and (2) after an authorized government official has conducted a background investigation to verify that possession of a firearm would not be unlawful.30 Permits issued after November 30, 1998 qualify as exempt only if the approval process included a NICS check.31 If the state-issued permit qualifies for the exemption, the permit-holder is not required by federal law to undergo a background check before purchasing a gun.

 SUMMARY OF STATE LAWS GOVERNING BACKGROUND CHECKS

 The strongest state laws regarding background checks are those that apply to both licensed and unlicensed dealers.
-For information about such background check laws, see our Private Sales policy summary.
+For information about such background check laws, see our Private Sales (“Universal Background Checks”) Policy Summary.
 The summary that follows below describes how states have implemented the federal requirement that only applies when a licensed dealer sells or transfers a firearm.

-Seventeen states have a law governing the scope and procedure for a background check when a firearm is purchased from a licensed dealer.27 An additional nine states address the background check for purchase of handgun, but not a long gun (rifle or shotgun), from a licensed dealer.
+As listed below, about half the states have a law governing the scope and procedure for a background check when a firearm is purchased from a licensed dealer, with 17 states applying these laws to sales of all types of firearms.36 An additional nine states address the background check for purchase of handgun, but not a long gun (rifle or shotgun), from a licensed dealer.
 Minnesota addresses the background check for purchase of a handgun or assault weapon from a licensed dealer.
 All but five of these laws (Alabama, Delaware, Georgia, Indiana, and New Hampshire) impose requirements beyond the requirements of federal law, as described below.

 Description of State Laws Governing Background Checks

-1. State Points of Contact: According to the FBI, background checks conducted by state authorities are more thorough than those performed by the FBI because states can access their independent own databases in addition to databases maintained by NICS.55 As noted above, states where state authorities conduct the background check are known as “point of contact” or “POC” states.
-Thirteen states serve as POC states for all firearm transfers.56 Eight states use a state or local POC for handgun background checks only, using the FBI for background checks on long gun transfers.57 The remaining twenty-nine states and the District of Columbia process all background checks through the FBI.58
+1. State Points of Contact: Background checks conducted by state or local authorities are more thorough than those performed by the FBI because states can access their independent own databases in addition to databases maintained by NICS.
+As noted above, states where state or local authorities conduct the background check are known as “point of contact” or “POC” states.
+Thirteen states use a state or local POC for all firearm transfers.64 Eight states use a state or local POC for handgun background checks only, using the FBI for background checks on long gun transfers.65 The remaining 29 states and the District of Columbia process all background checks through the FBI.66

 POC States for All Firearms